Improving the lives of Chiang Mai cats and dogs

 Elephants and tigers in tourism started to make headlines and it was not positive.
 Both species are threatened with extinction, which is of course not the case with many other animals such as dogs, cats, pigs, and others.
 I remember there once was a dog show for tourists in the Mae Sa valley near Chiang Mai but I have never been there nor did we ever send guests there.

 Street and stray cats and dogs are a big problem, not only in Thailand but in many countries in the world.
 Green Trails also deeply cares for dogs and cats so it was time to take action.
+Recently I visited the World Heritage sites Kamphaeng Phet and Sukhothai.
+Especially the Aranyik zone of Kamphaeng Phet has a huge stray dog problem.
+In the Sukhothai Historical Park I met a kind man who feeds stay dogs in the forest zone west of the park.

 Green Trails supports Amandine